pascalpepe/bootstrap-webpack-template/README.rst

 * CSS post-processing with **postcss** and **autoprefixer** in order to insure the same browser compatibility as Bootstrap's default theme.
 * Minification of CSS and map files with **cleancss**.
+* SCSS files monitoring with **nodemon** so as to automatically regenerate the theme if changes happen.

 Installation
 ============